tekadata/covid_time_series_prediction/notebooks/README.md

     - Deep Learning Time Series COVID-19 Prediction:
         - Indexes of France from '../data/out_csv/index_France.csv' and
         - prediction of 15 days of total deaths from 2022-08-28 to 2022-09-11.

+ - **model-France-pickle-prediction.ipynb**
+    - Deep Learning Time Series COVID-19 Prediction:
+        - Indexes of France from '../data/out_csv/index_France.csv' and
+        - prediction of 10 days of total deaths from 2022-07-14 to 2022-09-23.

+ - **model-India-SVR-index-.ipynb**
+    - Deep Learning Time Series COVID-19 Prediction:
+        - Indexes of France from '../data/out_csv/index_India.csv' and
+        - prediction of 15 days of total deaths from 2022-08-28 to 2022-09-11.

+- **model-France-SVR-index-.ipynb**
+    - Deep Learning Time Series COVID-19 Prediction:
+        - Indexes of France from '../data/out_csv/index_India.csv' and
+        - ?

+## Old works notebooks:
+- **model-France-SVR-index-.ipynb**
+    - RNN_TeKa:
+        - Indexes of France from '../data/out_csv/index_India.csv' and
+        - ?